 - The Benefits of Eight Arms

 - 2 Sides → 1 Goal

 - Bridge the Divide

-- Budgeting on a Minimum Wage Income
+- Budgeting on a Minimum Wage Vs. a Middle Class Income

 THE BENEFITS OF EIGHT ARMS

 What would you do with eight arms?
 Fill in the blanks with your ideas.